SlopeDoc/SlopeDoc.github.io/docs/cmake.md

 title: CMake Integration
 ---

-Slope is designed to be easilty integration on top of any cmake project in order to be able to merge scientific code and your presentations!
+Slope is designed to be easilty integrated on top of any cmake project in order to merge scientific code and your presentations!